aparande/PythonCheat/README.md

 ### Why Firebase?

-I chose Firebase Realtime Database in particular because it is NoSQL, so it is much easier to store the unstructured data required to manage Game State than with a relational database.
+I chose Firebase Realtime Database in particular because it is NoSQL, so it is much easier to store the unstructured data required to manage the game state than with a relational database.
 Moreover, because it is real-time, the game can be played in real-time with constant updates.
 Firebase also has well designed APIs to interact with the database as if it was a regular REST API.

 ### Why Python
 As a scripting language, Python is incredily versatile in the programs it can create.
-Because I was using Firebase, I needed a language which made it easy to handle concurrency issues and act on events triggered in Real-time.
-Python has the capabilities readily available and it still has the object-oriented aspects of it which allow for clean but complex functionality.
+Because I was using Firebase, I needed a language which made it easy to handle concurrency issues and act on events triggered in real-time.
+Python has these capabilities readily available and it still has the object-oriented aspects which allow for clean but complex functionality.

 ## Code Structure
 ### Classes
 - `Card`: A model class to represent cards
 - `CardGroup`: A group of cards which can model a deck, a hand, or the center pile.
-Uses a HashMap like implementation to provide O(1) retrieval operations
+Uses a HashMap-like implementation to provide O(1) retrieval operations
 - `CheatGame`: The game client which coordinates between the `Engine` and Firebase to show information and take input from the user.
 - `Engine`: The game engine which each user runs.
 It manages game rules and controls game flow
 - `Player`: A model object which represents a Player